erdelp/erdelp/README.md

 - 👋 Hi, I’m Eric
-- 👀 I’m interested in webapps and software
+- 👀 I’m interested in 3d rendering and VFX Pipelines
-- 🌱 I’m currently learning @ 42
+- 🌱 I’m currently learning @ 42 Paris
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking for an internship
 - 📫 How to reach me : hello@erdelp.com

 <!---